 Scott Naylor, team leader and one of the guitarists for the band, travels in the lead vehicle -- a white Chrysler minivan.
 As his brown eyes survey the landscape, he looks forward to the two concerts in Iowa.
 He has meshed his passions for music and ministry.
 That’s the method he and the other band members use when they tell the message of God’s love and forgiveness before, during or after their concerts.

-This is why Scott joined Keynote, the innovative and creative-arts ministry of Campus Crusade for Christ, at mid-career in 2003.
+This is why Scott joined Keynote, the innovative and creative-arts ministry of Cru, at mid-career in 2003.
 He came to Christ when he was 18 years old through joining a band that was made up of Christians -- everyone but him.
 Scott had similar interests, passions and backgrounds as those band members, yet they had a different outlook on life.
 He says, “They displayed a sense of peace and resolve that I didn’t have.”

 Now he is hoping that God will use blue sky nine in the lives of people.
 They perform original songs as well as covers made famous by artists, as various as pop stars like John Mayer and 70s icons like the Doobie Brothers.
 The band sows broadly before many different audiences, hoping they will reap abundantly, in the spiritual sense.
 Blue sky nine wants people to move forward on their spiritual journey, ultimately toward Christ.